uf-mil/mil/Unsupported-OSes.md

+**WARNING: Running MIL software on anything other than the OS it was developed for is unsupported.**

 This writeup is for those of you who wish to work with ROS on an unsupported OS (I'm looking at you, OS X).
 These are just a few random notes for dealing with issues that I have come across.

-__WARNING: RUNNING MIL SOFTWARE ON ANYTHING OTHER THAN OS IT WAS DEVELOPED FOR IS COMPLETELY UNSUPPORTED__

 __Mac OS X:__